nerves-networking/vintage_net/README.md

 * Ethernet and WiFi support included.
 Extendible to other technologies
 * Default configurations specified in your Application config
-* Runtime updates to configurations are persisted and applied on next boot (can be disabled)
+* Runtime updates to configurations are persisted and applied on next boot (configurations are obfuscated by default to hide WiFi passphrases)
 * Simple subscription to network status change events
 * Connect to multiple networks at a time and prioritize which interfaces are used (Ethernet over WiFi over cellular)